Lesson 2: Organizing tickets and users

 You can see the list of views when you click the Views icon () in the sidebar.
 Every Zendesk account contains these views to get you started:

 Since views organize tickets based on a ticket's properties, a ticket can appear in more than one view.
-For example, a new ticket can appear in the Unassigned tickets, All unsolved tickets, New tickets in your groups, and Unsolved tickets in your groups views.
+For example, a new ticket can appear in the Unassigned tickets, All unsolved tickets, and New tickets in your groups views.
 This is because a new ticket meets all the criteria for how these views were defined.

 You can create new views or modify the existing views to suit your needs.